berarma/oversteer/README.md

 ninja -C build oversteer-update-po
 ```

-## Collaboration
+## Contributing

-We could all benefit greatly benefit from your help as with any other free software project.
+We could all benefit greatly benefit from your help as with any other free
+software project.

-Reports about what works and what not on different devices and systems are very welcome.
-You can also help by contributing specific notes for your distro or doing the packaging work.
-Anything that you find useful might help others.
+Reports about what works and what not on different devices and systems are very
+welcome.
+You can also help by contributing specific notes for your distro, or
+doing the packaging work or anything else.

+## Disclaimer

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.